 2. ColorNote

 ColorNote is one of my favorite note-taking apps for Android, even though it’s currently available for Android, not for iOS.
-If you use the app, it sounds very simple, but it has great features behind the scenes like cloud sync, change notes color, lock notes with master password and more
+If you use the app, it sounds very simple, but it has great features behind the scenes like cloud sync, changing notes color, locking notes with a master password, and more

 ColorNote on Google Play is the most downloaded and highly rated Notepad app.